cylc/cylc-doc/src/glossary.rst

          foo -> bar -> baz

-      In this example the task ``bar`` has failed meaning that ``baz`` is unable to run as its dependency (``bar:succeed``) has not been met.
+      In this example the task ``bar`` has failed, so  that ``baz`` should not run, but the ``bar:fail`` output was not marked as :term:`optional`.

-      When a Cylc detects that a workflow has stalled an email will be sent to the user.
-Human interaction is required to escape a stalled state.
+      Cylc can send an email to the user.
+Human intervention is required to fix the stall, e.g. by retriggering an incomplete task after fixing the problem.

    suicide trigger
       Suicide triggers remove :term:`tasks <task>` from the :term:`graph` at